 Tailor your diet – Bananas for bloating

 Vitamin B6 is another serotonin regulator and also helps to keep stress levels down.
 Bananas are not only rich in B6, but also packed with potassium which stops your body from retaining too much water and bloating.
-In a recent clinical study, B6 was seen to reduce the PMS symptoms, particularly depression and irritability.
+In a recent clinical study, B6 was seen to reduce the PMS symptoms acting as a PMS natural remedy, particularly depression and irritability.
 Luckily, keeping vitamin B6 at arms length is really easy and you can buy it at most chemists and health food shops.
 B6 also helps to level your hormone system out by helping your body produce more progesterone.
 This will stop the oestrogen in your body dominating and exacerbating PMS symptoms.
 You should be able to get all the Vitamin B6 you need from your diet and eating B6-rich foods.

 Stock up on Pork, chicken and turkey, peanuts, soya beans, oats and bananas for a B6 hit in the two weeks leading up to your period.